What is the Seasonal Worker Programme?

 Are there additional learning opportunities that seasonal workers can undertake during their stay in Australia?

-Yes, the Add-on Skills Training component of the programme allows seasonal workers to access basic training in First Aid, English, numeracy and IT skills.
+Yes, the Add-on Skills Training component of the program allows seasonal workers to access basic training in First Aid, English and IT skills.
 These skills can help seasonal workers while on the job in Australia and when they return to their home country.

 Who pays for Add-on Skills Training?